 Teacher-supported Student Practice RiNA Projects

 After being taught about possibly-problematic STSE relationships & related sample RiNA projects, students could be ready to try developing & implementing – likely small-scale – RiNA projects to overcome STSE harms of their interest.
 Such practice projects should largely be student-directed & open-ended, although the teacher may provide supports, as seem necessary.
 Initial ‘support’ may come in the form of a detailed assignment sheet.
 These often may be accompanied by different assessment & evaluation forms.
-Although the teacher may have provided examples of RiNA projects, students may still benefit from lists of STSE isssues; e.g., here.
+Although the teacher may have provided examples of RiNA projects, students may still benefit from lists of STSE issues; e.g., here.
 Also, although students may have been shown a variety of RiNA projects, they still may benefit from some lessons & activities regarding skills for science inquiry & technology design (especially about studies), library uses for secondary research and about civic actions.
-Finally, students may benefit from our RiNA Projects Tools page.
+Finally, students may use our RiNA Projects Tools page to access digital tools that may be used for RiNA projects – either as supported practice or self-led.

 Students Reflect About STSE Relationships & RiNA Projects